How a Harris or Trump win could impact Canada-U.S. trade

 Prime Minister Justin Trudeau meets U.S. President Donald Trump at Winfield House in London on Tuesday, Dec.
 3, 2019.
 (THE CANADIAN PRESS/Sean Kilpatrick)

-Trump has not directly said if he will revisit the agreement, which was trumpeted as a better deal for the U.S. and a victory for his administration.
-But on the campaign trail, he has vowed to impose 10 per cent tariffs on all imports into the U.S., and 60 per cent tariffs on goods from China, without mentioning any exceptions.
+On the campaign trail, Trump has also promised to impose 10 per cent tariffs on all imports into the U.S., and 60 per cent tariffs on goods from China, without mentioning any exceptions.

 "Trump can do quite a bit as president through executive orders," Ettinger said.
 "Canada could be excluded but it will take heroic diplomatic efforts on Canada's part to find the carve outs."